Javascript is not enabled.

 5 Reasons to Get a Pneumococcal Vaccine

-It’s recommended for all adults 65 and older — here’s why you shouldn’t hold out
+It’s now recommended for all adults 50 and older — here’s why you should get it

 Getty Images

-Streptococcus pneumoniae are particularly lethal for the lungs and can potentially lead to pneumococcal pneumonia, the most common type of pneumonia the U.S. An estimated 150,000 Americans are hospitalized with this illness each year, and it kills about 1 in 20 of those infected.
+Streptococcus pneumoniae are particularly lethal for the lungs and can potentially lead to pneumococcal pneumonia, the most common type of bacterial pneumonia the United States.
+An estimated 150,000 Americans are hospitalized with this illness each year, and it kills about 1 in 20 of those infected.

 Even with appropriate antibiotics, pneumococcal pneumonia, “particularly in people 65 and older,” has a high case-fatality rate, notes Gregory Poland, M.D., director of the Mayo Clinic’s Vaccine Research Group.
 A big reason: As we age, the immune system becomes less able to fight off infections.

-But studies show the pneumococcal vaccine — which is recommended for adults 65 and older and for individuals with certain medical conditions — can help to lower your chances of contracting the disease or reduce its severity if you do get it, possibly saving you from a stint in the hospital or even death.
+But studies show the pneumococcal vaccine can help lower your chances of contracting the disease, or reduce its severity if you do get it, possibly saving you from a stint in the hospital or even death.

 1. It’s flu season

-Flu season is upon us, and experts are expecting this year to be a rough one.
-That matters because “pneumococcal pneumonia can follow other viral infections, particularly influenza,” notes William Schaffner, M.D., an infectious disease specialist at the Vanderbilt University School of Medicine.
+Flu season is upon us, and that matters because “pneumococcal pneumonia can follow other viral infections, particularly influenza,” Schaffner says.

 Here’s how: The flu virus attaches to, and infects, the cells lining the mucous membranes in the back of the throat and nose.
 Normally, the cells eject infectious agents out of the body via the nose or mouth, or they’re simply swallowed.
 But when impaired by the flu, the cells lining these membranes allow bacteria to slip down into the bronchial tubes and trigger a secondary infection in the lungs.